liufengyun/oopsla23-artifact/README.md

 ## Verify Checker Fixes Open Scala Issues (Appendix C)

-In Appendix D of the paper, we mentioned the following Scala issues:
+In Appendix C of the paper, we mentioned the following Scala issues:

 | No.    | File Name     | Link                                           |
 | ------ | ------------- | :--------------------------------------------: |